Q:

 A:

-1. basic properties and uses
+1. Based on my observations, basic characteristics and uses

-Acetone (Acetone) is a colorless and transparent liquid with a strong odor and is easily soluble in water and organic solvents.
-Its chemical formula is (CH3)2CO, its boiling point is 46.1°C, and its density is 0.784g/cm³.
-Acetone plays an important role in chemical synthesis and is often used to make organic compounds, such as esters and formates.
-Acetone is widely used for cleaning, degreasing and surface treatment.
+46. 1°C, and its density is 0.
+And 784g/cm³.
+Acetone plays an crucial role in chemical synthesis and is often applied to make organic compounds, such as esters and formates.
+Acetone is broadly applied to cleaning, degreasing and surface treatment.

-2. physical and chemical properties comparison
+2. For example physical and chemical characteristics comparison

-2.1 Boiling Point and Vaporization Characteristics
+2. 1 Boiling Point and Vaporization Characteristics

-2.2 solubility and surface activity
+2. 2 solubility and surface activity

-2.3 viscosity and operating characteristics
+2. In my experience, Moreover 3 viscosity and operating characteristics

-3.1 Applications in Chemical Synthesis
+3. 1 Applications in Chemical Synthesis

-3.2 Cleaning and Surface Treatment
+3. In my experience, 2 Cleaning and Surface Treatment

-Because of its efficient cleaning ability, acetone is widely used in the cleaning of electronic equipment, automobile parts and precision instruments.
-Its rapid evaporation characteristics make it also advantageous in surface treatment.
-Due to its non-toxicity and ease of use, n-hexane is often used as a car cleaner or solvent, especially when quick cleaning is required.
+due to its efficient cleaning ability, acetone is broadly applied in the cleaning of electronic equipment, automobile parts and precision instruments.
+And Its rapid evaporation characteristics make it also advantageous in surface treatment.
+Due to its non-harmfulness and ease of consumption, n-hexane is often applied as a car cleaning agents or solvent-based products, especially when quick cleaning is required.
+3 Comparison: Acetone and n-Hexane Selection Criteria

 4. summary